AI-powered Inventory Optimization & Supply Planning

 Contact us to learn how to implement supplier collaboration on Flowlity in your context.

-Implementation timelines vary based on data maturity and supply chain complexity.
+Implementation timelines vary based on data maturity and Supply Chain complexity.
 Enterprise platforms can take 6–12 months or more.
 Flowlity is engineered for fast time-to-value, and real-world deployments prove it.

 Plum Living, a 45-person interior design company, went live with Flowlity across 630 SKUs and 2 warehouses — and achieved a 21% inventory reduction at go-live.
 Supply Caddy, a Flowlity Lite client, generated its first AI forecasts instantly after signing and was fully operational in under two weeks.